dlmitchell/anagram-finder/Readme.md

 ## Directory Structure

 - Controllers: controllers (duh!)
+- App_Data: dotnet convention for keeping data files required for the project.
+In this case, it's the dictionary.txt
 - Extensions: extension methods for strings (only one method now, but these tend to grow)
 - Models: DTOs for models coming in/out of the API
 - Repositories: Data access classes.
 Used for interfacing with the data, in this case a text file and the Corpus